cbonoz/acumos-house-valuations/README.md

 </pre>

+<b>Before starting, it's recommended that you are running python 3.6.
+This was tested using a python3.6 environment.</b>

 The Acumos Property Assistant is contained and can be exported for use in any project.
 I have configured a live example server that you can run in the file `server.py`.
-Simply install the dependencies (ex: `pip3 install -r requirements.txt`) and run this on the command line via `python3 server.py`.
+Simply install the dependencies (ex: `pip install -r requirements.txt`) and run this on the command line via `python server.py`.

 The model currently retrains on each submission for the web demo.
 Recommend pretraining in production.